The following standard conditions apply to all loans made from the National Portrait Gallery Collections.

 No expense in connection with the loan shall be borne by the National Portrait Gallery.

-A copy of any catalogue (hardback if available), hand list, or any publication produced in connection with the exhibition, shall be sent, free of charge to the Loans Manager.
+A copy of an catalogue (hardback if available), hand list, or any publication produced in connection with the exhibition, shall be sent, free of charge to the Loans Registrar.

 Loans shall be acknowledged thus: Lent by the National Portrait Gallery, London together with any additional specified credit information on labels and in any exhibition publication